The Mental Health Awareness Campaign (MHAC) for Schools

 The project aims to promote positive mental health and reduce the impact of mental illnesses, self-harm and other health risk behaviours as well as provide a safe space for adolescents.

-1. Teachers workshops: We conduct workshops for teachers, equipping them with essential knowledge and skills to recognize behavioural changes in adolescents and offer effective support.
-The primary aim of these workshops is to foster a positive and nurturing school environment where mental health is prioritized.
-So far, we have successfully organized workshops in five schools across Lagos, engaging a total of 101 teachers
+We conduct workshops for teachers, equipping them with essential knowledge and skills to recognised behavioural and emotional changes in adolescents and provide effective support.
+The primary goal is to create a positive and nurturing school environment where mental health is a priority.
+So far, we have successfully organised workshops in about 14 public schools across Lagos, engaging over 200 teachers.

-Through these concerted efforts, we aim to reach at least 3000 adolescents in Lagos state.
+Through these concerted efforts, we aim to reach at least 3000 adolescents in Lagos state by 2027.

 Beyond statistics, our focus is on the individual lives we touch, the transformations we catalyze, and the hope we instil.